-- Teachers must have at least three years of satisfactory teaching experience to convert a Level I teaching certificate to Level II. - Teachers with Level I certification must have a minimum of two evaluations per year with a "satisfactory" rating. - These evaluations must be conducted within the six-year window for Level I to Level II conversion. - Pennsylvania Pre-K Counts providers must identify an evaluator who meets the criteria (described below) for this requirement. - Lead agencies must monitor partners' efforts to fulfill this requirement and to offer support in the identification of a qualified evaluator.
+- Teachers must have at least three years of satisfactory service in as Level I and 24 post-baccalaureate credits to convert a Level I teaching certificate to Level II; additionally: - Six credits must be associated with area(s) of certification and/or must be designed to improve professional practice - The three years of satisfactory service on a Level I certificate must be verified by the chief school administrator of the employing school entity - Completion of a PDE induction program verified by the chief school administrator of your employing entity

+Teachers with Level I certification must have a minimum of two evaluations per year with a "satisfactory" rating.

+These evaluations must be conducted within the six-year window for Level I to Level II conversion.

+Pennsylvania Pre-K Counts providers must identify an evaluator who meets the criteria (described below) for this requirement.

+• Lead agencies must monitor partners' efforts to fulfill this requirement and to offer support in the identification of a qualified evaluator.

-Options for community-based teacher evaluators after transition to Educator Effectiveness System established by Act 82 of 2012 (22 Pa.
-Code §19.1)
+Options for community-based teacher evaluators after transition to Pennsylvania's Educator Effectiveness System Educator Effectiveness System established by Act 13 and amended in 22 Pa.
+Code §19.1: